Dina Bélanger

-Dina Bélanger, RJM (30 April 1897 – 4 September 1929), also known as Marie of Saint Cecilia of Rome, was a Canadian member of the Religieuses de Jésus-Marie.
+Dina Bélanger, RJM (30 April 1897 – 4 September 1929), known in religion as Marie of Saint Cecilia of Rome, was a Canadian member of the Religious of Jesus and Mary.

 Bélanger was a noted musician.
 She learned the piano in late childhood, and moreover taught the instrument later in life.
 Though successive bouts of poor health—and in particular, of tuberculosis—weakened her, her spiritual and musical aspirations remained forceful.
 An autobiographical account spanning from 1924 until just months prior to her death details her spiritual encounters with Jesus Christ, which took place throughout a series of visions.

-Bélanger's beatification was celebrated on 20 March 1993.
+Her beatification was celebrated on 20 March 1993.

-Dina Bélanger on the day of her First Communion, 2 May 1907.

-Dina Bélanger before a concert in New York, 1917.

-Marie of Saint Cécilia of Rome in 1922.

-On her death bed, 4 September 1929.